carolinabrizotti/gsdas_app/README.md

 # GSDAS - PPRB
-### Groundwater Storage Data Analysis in Spatio-temporal scale - Paranapanema River Basin
+### Groundwater Storage Data Analysis at a Spatio-temporal scale - Paranapanema River Basin

 > [!TIP]
 > ### [🔗 Click here to access the application](https://experience.arcgis.com/experience/c151ea9277b64b59bc5e7257b77c7524/)
-> _To keep this tutorial open, we recommend **right-clicking** and selecting **"Open link in new tab"**._
+> _To keep this tutorial open, we recommend **right-clicking** the link and selecting **"Open link in new tab"**._

 ## APP Tutorial
 ### Welcome!

-This tutorial is designed to guide you through the features and information layers of this application.
+This tutorial is designed to guide you through the features and information layers of the application.

-This guide aims to clearly present the available resources, the paths to access the data, and the procedures for interacting with the 2D and 3D visualizations.
+This guide aims to clearly present the available resources, the pathways for accessing the data, and the procedures for interacting with the 2D and 3D visualizations.

-The application was developed with the intention of providing the user with spatio-temporal information on the availability of groundwater in the Paranapanema River Basin.
-It provides information on total groundwater storage values ​​in millimeters (mm) throughout the period from 2003 to 2025, and statistics associated with the analysis of emerging hot/cold spots and trends in the basin.
+The application was developed to provide users with spatio-temporal information about groundwater availability in the Paranapanema River Basin.
+It presents information on total groundwater storage values in millimeters (mm) for the period 2003–2025, along with statistics associated with the analysis of emerging hot and cold spots and spatial-temporal trends in the basin.

-Explore the following sections to understand the content structure and unlock the full potential of this tool.
+Explore the following sections to understand the content structure and fully utilize the capabilities of this tool.

 #### 1. Interface Overview

 Upon entering the application, use the expandable panels in the left sidebar to access comprehensive project information.
-This section provides details information regarding data methodology, map layers, and associated works (Figure 1)
+This section provides detailed information regarding the data methodology, map layers, and associated works (Figure 1)

 ![chrome-capture-2026-02-23 (1)](https://github.com/user-attachments/assets/395546ad-9669-4ff2-8456-f78d5e00c8d1)
 Figure 1 – Experience Builder interface.